 -O3.
 The PGI compilers by default use the highest available instruction set, so no additional flags are necessary.

 This advice assumes that you are building and running your code on Owens.
 The executables will not be portable.
+Of course, any highly optimized builds, such as those employing the options above, should be thoroughly validated for correctness.

 |LANGUAGE||INTEL EXAMPLE||PGI EXAMPLE||GNU EXAMPLE|